arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 The Portenta X8 paired with the Portenta Max Carrier has the potential to create synergy, and you will have following connectivity tools at your disposal:

-- WiFi (MQTT Protocol)
+- Wi-Fi (MQTT Protocol)
-- Bluetooth Low Energy
+- Bluetooth® Low Energy
-- LoRaWAN (The Things Network)
+- LoRaWAN® (The Things Network)
 - NB-IoT & Cat-M1

 The following image illustrates how a overall multi-protocol gateway works with Portenta X8 and Max Carrier as the gateway system.